The controlled and the uncontrolled way to clear React Input component value after submit

 Input component that is exported from component library

-Uncontrolled component's input element should recieve
+Uncontrolled component's input element should receive

 ref prop for Input component to function properly